List of Guilty Gear characters: Jam Kuradoberi

 Jam Kuradoberi (蔵土縁 紗夢, Kuradoberi Jamu) is a master chef, and longs to create her own restaurant, but lacks the means to do so.
 She seems to have terrible luck in this endeavor even once she gets it off the ground.
 She's a fairly docile character, and also relatively unimportant during the beginning arcs of the storyline.
 However, during XX, Jam's ability to wield Ki becomes a very notable aspect.
 She can be described as a bit of a flirt, as she has hit on both Bridget and Ky in her story.
 Jam returns in Guilty Gear Xrd -Revelator-/Rev 2, where her restaurant was somehow destroyed for the third time, and became frustrated when she found out that Ky married to Dizzy, leading her to return to bounty hunting.
-After Rev 2, as shown in the ending of -Strive-, Jam is opens a fourth restaurant, where she is seen serving dishes for Kum Haeyun.
+After Rev 2, as shown in the ending of -Strive-, Jam is opens a fourth restaurant, where she is seen serving dishes for Kum Haeyun, and later revealed to have a pet rabbit.